1414213/scwin2/README.md

 "Gradingzone": 1.0
 "IsLeftElseRight": false
 ```
-Translates thumbstick input into thumbstick input of a gamepad.&ensp;`Deadzone` sets a radius extending from its center where input is always 0.&ensp;Measured as a proportion of the thumbstick's radius.&ensp;`Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.&ensp;`IsLeftElseRight` specifies whether to simulate a left or right thumbstick.
+Translates thumbstick input into thumbstick input of a gamepad.  `Deadzone` sets a radius extending from its center where input is always 0.
+Measured as a proportion of the thumbstick's radius.  `Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick.

 ### TriggerButton
 ```